nathanmalishev/cissa/README.md

 # cissa flappy bird

 Things to be done
-  - find out how to put a token or somethign in the post requests.
-IMPORTANT
-  - change dashboards, to use render/layouts properly. ie have a main render
-  - doesn't work on samsung internet app for android.
-Check it works on ios & other mobile browsers
+  - Security
+    - data validation on server for signup
+    - results.
+How can these be validated?
+  - Aesthitics
+    - Render dashboards properly through mustache
+  - Compatibility
+    - Iphone 5 safari ios9.3
+    - Samsumg internet app
+  - Pagination
-  - at the moment admin, renders the first 100 user, should change to use pagination ...
+    - Admin page, shows first 100 users. no pagination
-  - should the scoreboard have pagination as well?
-  - get ready for production.
+    - Scoreboard, shows only first 10 users. no pagination. maybe search feature
+  - Production
-      - Look at pre loading game
+      - Prefetch the game on signup screen.
       - minify and bundle js/css etc

 Things to check out if you haven't